 |Synonyms||Capital Expenditure, Capital Expense||Operating Expense, Revenue Expenditure, and Operating Expenditure|

 Capital expenditures are important purchases that will be utilized in the future.
 The lifespan of these purchases goes beyond the current financial period in which the assets are purchased.
-These costs can only be recovered over a span of time through depreciation or amortization depending on whether capex are tangible or intangible assets.
+These costs can only be recovered over a span of time through depreciation or amortization depending on whether Capex is a tangible or intangible asset.

 On the other hand, the operating expenditures represent the daily expenses necessary to keep the business going.
 Opex is short-term costs and the expenses are fully tax-deductible.
 Opex can be fully deducted in the same accounting period in which the items are purchased.